arnold-anand/Pedestrican-Tracker/README.md

 # Pedestrican-Tracker
-Pedestrian Tracking scenario: it reads frames from an input video sequence, detects pedestrians in the frames, and builds trajectories of movement of the pedestrians in a frame-by-frame manner, using Intel OpenVino
+Pedestrian Tracking scenario: it reads frames from an input video sequence, detects pedestrians in the frames, and builds trajectories of movement of the pedestrians in a frame-by-frame manner, using Intel OpenVino.
+Total of two models are being used.

+First model is used to detect people (indicated in blue bounding boxes)

+The second model is used to reidentify the person i.e compare the detected person/people to the previous frame in the feed/video.

+The trajectory of the reidentified person is drawn and a count number is assigned.

+## Possible Usecases

+Since the tracking and counting are basics in computer vision, there are unlimited number of usecases couple of examples are listed below
+1. Social Distancing Tracker
+2. Self Driving Car
+3. Crowd detection

 ## Pre Requisites
 1. Intel OpenVino